juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 CalculatePrice(2.1); // outputs 600

 ```
-Because this is a very small data set we can try with different values and come up with an acceptable solution, for example, lets say that **cpuSpeedFactor = 200**
+Because this is a very small data set we can try with different values and come up with an acceptable solution, for example, let's say that **cpuSpeedFactor = 200**

 {% raw %}
   $$5.2*200=1040 \text{ expected 3000}\\ 4.4*200=800 \text{ expected 2700}\\ 3.4*200=680 \text{ expected 2500}\\ 2.1*200=420 \text{ expected 600}$$